althonos/scoring-matrices/README.md

 matrices are derived from *substitution matrices*, which uses evolutionary modeling.

-The `scoring-matrices` packages is a dependency-free, batteries included library to handle and distribute common substitution matrices:
+The `scoring-matrices` package is a dependency-free, batteries included library to handle and distribute common substitution matrices:

 - **no external dependencies**: The matrices are distributed as-is: you don't